 Operational Excellence - Deferral of the project until alternative financing options can be explored would increase the County's available debt limit, leaving room for other projects.
-However, delaying the rehabilitation may result in further deterioration and more expenses in the future.
+However, delays would result in Coal Mine Road being unable to service the expected demand on the roadway, increase ongoing maintenance cost and not provide for improved connectivity into St. Albert.